 With an ideal location and the business resources necessary for international trade, Metro Denver is expanding trade with partners on six continents.

-- Metro Denver is strategically located between Canada and Mexico, allowing it to capitalize on North American Free Trade Agreement (NAFTA) opportunities.
+- Metro Denver's location between Canada and Mexico, allows it to capitalize on North American Free Trade Agreement (NAFTA) opportunities.

-- With its unique Mountain time zone location, Denver is the largest U.S. city offering one-bounce satellite uplinks to world satellite networks.
+- The Mountain Time Zone enables Denver to serve as the largest U.S. city offering one-bounce satellite uplinks to world satellite networks.

-- The Colorado Office of Economic Development and International Trade's International Division offers consulting, along with grants to cover travel costs and other business expenses for small Colorado companies seeking to expand in international markets.
+- The Colorado Office of Economic Development and International Trade's International Trade Office offers consulting, along with grants to cover travel costs and other business expenses for small Colorado companies seeking to expand in international markets.

 2020 Export Summary